 It is never a good idea to hit a police officer.
-In San Diego, battery on a police officer is a serious crime that carries extremely harsh consequences.
+In San Diego, battery on a peace officer is a serious crime that carries extremely harsh consequences.
 Are you are facing criminal charges for hitting an officer of the law?
 You need the help of an experienced criminal defense attorney.

 Contact the San Diego criminal lawyer Vikas Bajaj today to find out how we can help you minimize the consequences of your arrest.